Next Generation Combat Medic

 • Buyer Beware: Selecting Your Everyday Carry Tourniquet - Source: Buyer Beware: Selecting Your Everyday Carry Tourniquet From Primary & Secondary By Andrew D. Fisher and Will G. With the increase in Active Violent Incidents (AVIs) over the last few years and the shared lessons learned (LL) from the U.S. and Canadian militaries’ experience in Afghanistan and Iraq, there has been an explosion of […]

 • doppler tourniquet CAT SOFT-TW SOFT-T TQ ultrasound artery arterial fetal cheap inexpensive testing technology Do you use a Doppler for Bleeding Control Training? - Control of massive bleeding is all about achieving occlusion of the artery.
-We do this by using an approved tourniquet placed appropriately and tightened until bleeding stops.
-But how do we replicate achieving occlusion in training?
-I highly recommend the use of a vascular or ultrasound doppler.
-Dopplers have been used in emergency departments and […]
+This is the most important skill we can master as combat medics.
+Hemorrhaging is the leading cause of death on the battlefield, so we shouldn’t focus on airway, respirations, needle decompressions or other “sexy” interventions until we absolutely have “M” in MARCH mastered. […]